Everyone knows the relief that comes with a negative test result, and those same people can imagine the fear and dread that come with a positive one.

 • Insufficient sampling: The amount of blood or urine provided didn’t meet the required threshold.

 • Degradation: Too much time has passed since the sample was taken.
 This is usually caused by delayed transport.
+Heat and cold in transit can spoil the sample.

 • Contamination: Foreign substances have tainted the sample, making it unsuitable for testing.